-- 15.1 We work in partnership with other agencies to promote the best interests of our children as a top priority in all decisions and actions that affect them.
-The school will, where necessary, liaise with these agencies and make requests for support from children's social care.
-These requests will be made by the Designated Safeguarding Lead to the Children's Advice Support Service (CASS) 0121 303 1888.
-Where the child already has a safeguarding social worker or family support worker, the request for support should go immediately to the team involved, or in their absence to their team manager. - 15.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school held data and intelligence to the discussion so that the best interests of the child are met. - 15.3 We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as integrated support plan meetings initial and review child protection conferences, and core group meetings. - 15.4 We will provide reports as required for these meetings.
+- 15.1 We work in partnership with other agencies in the best interests of the children.
+The school will, where necessary, liaise with the school nurse and doctor, and make referrals to children's social care.
+Referrals should be made by the Designated Safeguarding Lead to the Children's Advice Support Service (CASS) 0121 303 1888.
+Where the child already has a safeguarding social worker, the request for service should go immediately to the social worker involved, or in their absence to their team manager. - 15.2 We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as integrated support plan meetings initial and review child protection conferences, and core group meetings. - 15.3 We will provide reports as required for these meetings.
 If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared by Social Care with parents/carers at least 24 hours prior to the meeting. - 15.5 Where a pupil/student is subject to an inter-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.
+The report will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - 15.4 Where a pupil/student is subject to an inter-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.